 …but we want it like this.

-If we correct these two parameters of the image, even just by eye, the color behavior of AWOL improves significantly in both SDR and HDR content.
+Correcting these two image parameters, even just by eye, significantly improves the color behavior of the AWOL projector in both SDR and HDR content.

-There is an important setting for HDR content that can help us improve the performance of a specific film in LTV-2500 by changing the HDR EOTF values (think it as the “gamma” of HDR)
+There is also an important setting for HDR content that can help us improve the performance of a specific film in the LTV-2500 by adjusting the HDR EOTF values (think of it as the “gamma” of HDR).

 Take a look what is the effect of EOTF values at the final result